FocusNet++: Attentive Aggregated Transformations for Efficient and Accurate Medical Image Segmentation: FocusNet++

-The encoder decoder structure of FocusNetAlpha works like any convolutional autoencoder should.
-The input is processed by an encoder into a bottleneck, which is then decoded into an output segmentation mask by the decoder.
-The main building block of our architecture is the residual group attention block (see section \ref{sec:groupattnblock}) that employs our novel attention methodology inside group convolutions for effective feature extraction.
-We address the problem of the relatively inferior decoding ability of segmentation architectures in FocusNetAlpha.
-We do this by creating a scheme that combines the output from each decoder scale to the final output which leads to superior performance.
-The output from each scale passes through a conv-bn-LeakyReLU-conv-sigmoid operation to give intermediate outputs which are upsampled if needed to the output size, and then concatenated together.
-The concatenated volume is then passed through a conv-bn-LeakyReLU-conv-sigmoid block to get the final output segmentation map.
-Downsampling in our architecture is done using the max pooling operation.
-We add skip connections from the encoder to the decoder rather than concatenating them.
-We upsample via repeating values in a kernel from a lower scale into a upsampled scale and letting convolutions learn their correct values.
-We use dropout in the bottleneck layer with a rate of 0.5.
-The receptive field of the first convolution kernel is 5x5.
-Following that, all convolutions kernels have a receptive field of 3x3 when they're used for feature extraction, and 1x1 when they are used to learn attention weights (preceeding the sigmoid gating).
-The architecture can be visualized in figure \ref{focusnetalphaarchdiag}.
+Figure \ref{focusnet++} shows the FocusNet++ architecture that adopts an encoder-decoder structure to learn multi-scale features for medical image segmentation.
+We carefully designed a group attention block, called the Residual Group Attention Network, that employs our novel attention methodology inside group convolutions for effective feature learning.
+Our network aims to address the problem of the relatively inferior decoding ability of existing segmentation architectures, combined with better feature extraction via our group attention block.
+We do this by creating a scheme that combines the output from each decoder scale to the final output, which leads to superior performance.
+The output from each scale passes through a {\it Conv-BN-LeakyReLU-Conv-Sigmoid} block to give intermediate outputs that are up-sampled, if required, to the output size, and then concatenated. \\ Finally, the concatenated volume is passed through a {\it Conv-BN-LeakyReLU-Conv-sigmoid} block to get the output segmentation map.
+In the encoder, the feature is down-sampled by a max-pooling operation.
+We add skip connections from the encoder to the decoder, rather than concatenating them.
+To up-sample the feature in decoder, we repeat the values in a kernel from a lower scale into an up-sampling scale and letting convolutions learn their values.
+We use dropout operation in the bottleneck layer to avoid over-fitting. \\ The receptive field of the first convolution kernel is $5 \times 5$.
+Following that, all convolutions kernels have a receptive field of $3 \times 3$ when used for feature extraction, and $1 \times 1$ when used to learn attention weights (i.e. preceding the sigmoid gating).
+The number of filters in each layer are $32 \rightarrow 64 \rightarrow 128 \rightarrow 192 \rightarrow 256 \rightarrow 192 \rightarrow 128 \rightarrow 64 \rightarrow 32$, divided into 4 filter groups in each layer.
+The general structure of FocusNet++ is similar to the U-Net architecture, apart from the mentioned changes.